 - Have Solid Financial Backing – No cannabis business can survive without adequate investment capital.
 Building a cannabis production facility costs at least $300 per square foot if you invest in reliable environmental control systems.
 Plus, you need to pay employees and development costs for at least 9 months before cultivation income starts covering your operating costs.

-- Submit a Complete, Well Organized Application – The cannabis regulators of any state are just like other humans; they like it when things are easy.
+- Submit a Complete, Well Organized Application – The cannabis regulators and application judges of any state are just like other humans; they like it when things are easy.
 Because of this, your application should be as orderly, complete and succinct as possible, as well as perfectly within their guidelines and expectations.

 Illinois Craft Grower Law

 Here are some of the main requirements of the Illinois Cannabis Grower Application: